husnain-devops/semeval26_psycholinguistic_markers/datasheet.md

 ### Who funded the creation of the dataset?

-_If there is an associated grant, please provide the name of the grantor and the grant name and number._
 The dataset creation was supported, in part, by the Sapienza grant 000090_22_SEED_PNR-_SAMORY.

 ### Any other comments?